b. 1975, Lubbock, Texas, USA

 Artist Bio

-Tina Blasa Medina is an artist, educator, and curator living in Dallas, Texas.
-Originally from West Texas, Medina earned her Bachelor of Fine Arts degree at Texas Tech University and her Master of Fine Arts degree at the University of North Texas.
-Since 2006 Medina has served as a full-time professor of art at Dallas College.
+Tina Medina is an artist, educator, and curator based in Dallas, Texas.
+She earned her Bachelor of Fine Arts from Texas Tech University and her Master of Fine Arts from the University of North Texas.
+Since 2006, Medina has served as a full‑time art professor at Dallas College.